richardpjames/TDEngine/README.md

 # 2D Engine for Top Down Games

 This project is inspired by the Top Down Engine by More Mountains.
-It is a collection of modular scripts which I have created to make it easier to get up and running quickly with a 2D top down game.
+It is a collection of modular scripts which I have created to make it easier to get up and running quickly with a 2D top down game in Unity.

-The package current ships with the current components

 # Requirements